Diving in Phuket

 On the north end of the island are 2 beautiful little bays famous for their deep clear water and patches of colourful coral formations.
 Both of them gradually drop to a depth of 12 metres onto a sandy seabed, providing ample opportunities for both snorkeling and diving.

-Racha Yai's best diving is off the east coast where the current allows a gentle drift dive along a sloping rocky face that, although affected by the high sea temperatures in 2010, still attracts large schools of tropical fish which makes it especially attractive during Phuket's off-season in the summer.
+Racha Yai's best reef is off the east coast where the current allows a gentle drift dive along a sloping rocky face that, although affected by the high sea temperatures in 2010, still attracts large schools of tropical fish which makes it especially attractive during Phuket's off-season in the summer.

 Especially prominent as local residents are moray eels, octopus and cuttlefish, titan triggerfish and giant pufferfish.
 Be wary of the titan triggerfish during spawning season - the male guards its nest and the area in a circle above it with vigilance.
 He will charge at you if you cross his territory and even nip at your fins!